LinkesAuge/DuneApp/tasks/phase3_items_schematics_interface.md

 ### **Step 5.1: Advanced Search System** ⏱️ 8-10 hours
 **Purpose**: Create powerful search functionality with type-ahead and filtering

+**Note**: Export/Import functionality has been removed from the system per user requirements to simplify the interface and focus on core functionality.

 **Technical Implementation**:
 **File**: `src/lib/search/entity-search.ts`
 ```typescript